New to Yoga?

 - All classes are beginner-friendly unless stated otherwise.

-- Classes are small, safe and personal – a maximum of eight in any class, but more often six.
+- Classes are small, safe and personal – a maximum of six in any class (four during Covid).

 - Hatha Yoga is a general term used to describe a lot of the yoga out there in the world today.
 In this class, you will move your body, learn how to tune into your breath and most importantly do a lot of relaxing.